 Merging Art with Environmental Science

-The coral reef is dying.
-Pollution, dynamite fishing, deep sea trawling, and plain neglect have contributed to a swiftly disappearing foundation of the underwater ecosystem.
-Coral provides an essential habitat to promote biodiversity in the oceans.
-Is there any way to save it?
-Artist, TED Senior Fellow, and socio-ecological activist Colleen Flanigan acts as spokesperson for the seas.
-With her Living Sea Sculptures, she is able to regenerate coral at an accelerated rate.
-With her alter ego, "Miss Snail Pail," she helps to teach children and adults about the essential balance between land and sea that we can all contribute to.
+Coral reefs are dying.
+Pollution, dynamite fishing, deep sea trawling, and other human activities have contributed to a swiftly disappearing foundation of the underwater ecosystem.
+Coral reefs provide an essential habitat for biodiversity in the oceans.
+Is there any way to save them and help ourselves from losing this required element on our Earth?
+Artist, TED Senior Fellow, and socio-ecological activist, Colleen Flanigan, acts as spokesperson for the seas.
+In her keynotes, she illustrates the essential links between art and ecology.
+With her Living Sea Sculptures, she is able to regenerate coral at an accelerated rate, provide innovative shore protection, and create custom fish habitat.
+As her alter ego, "Amphitrite," she reveals how we can contribute to a healthier balance between land and sea.

 - Innovation Learning through Failure: Cirque du Soleil's Welby Altidor on Innovation

 - Big Data “Big Data Had More to Offer”: FiveThirtyEight Profiles Christian Rudder of OKCupid

 - Work Up Close & Personal: Susan Pinker On Face-to-Face Contact and Happiness